aldum/learnyouanelm.github.io/pages/05-recursion.md

 Let's take an example list of numbers and check out how this would work on them: [2,5,1].
 If we call maximum' on that, the first two patterns won't match.
 The third one will and the list is split into 2 and [5,1].
-The *where* clause wants to know the maximum of [5,1], so we follow that route.
+The *let* clause wants to know the maximum of [5,1], so we follow that route.
 It matches the third pattern again and [5,1] is split into 5 and [1].
 Again, the where clause wants to know the maximum of [1].
 Because that's the edge condition, it returns 1.
 Finally!
 So going up one step,